truenas/middleware/docs/userguide/freenas_cli.rst

 * :ref:`tw_cli`:_used to monitor and maintain 3ware RAID controllers

-* :ref:`MegaCli`: used to configure and manage Avago MegaRAID SAS family of RAID controllers

 This section also describes the following utilities:

 * :ref:`freenas-debug`: the backend used to dump FreeNAS® debugging information